ibm-cloud-docs/containers/cs_cli_devtools.md

 <dd>The level of hardware isolation for your worker node.
 Use dedicated if you want to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
 The default is shared.
 This value is optional.</dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
 <dd>Choose a machine type.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the location in which you deploy the cluster.
-For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
+For more information, see the documentation for the `bx cs machine-types` [command](cs_cli_reference.html#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--number <em>NUMBER</em></code></dt>
 <dd>An integer that represents the number of worker nodes to create in the cluster.
 The default value is 1.
 This value is optional.</dd>